Lay3rLabs/WAVS/TESTS.md

     - tap the faucet: `cargo run -- --target=local faucet tap`
     - more info here: https://github.com/Lay3rLabs/my-layer/blob/main/localnode/DEMO.md#set-up-wallet
 4. Set this wallet mnemonic in the `WAVS_E2E_COSMOS_MNEMONIC` env var
+5. If needed, do the same thing to get the Submission/Operator address (the `WAVS_COSMOS_SUBMISSION_MNEMONIC` var in WAVS)
-5. In `avs-toolkit`, under the `tools/cli` directory, deploy the contracts
+6. In `avs-toolkit`, under the `tools/cli` directory, deploy the contracts
     - build the contracts: `(cd ../.. && ./scripts/optimizer.sh)`
         - success is if you see a final output of `.wasm` files with their hash
-    - deploy the contracts: `cargo run -- --target=local deploy -m verifier-simple contracts --operators wasmatic`
+    - deploy the contracts: `cargo run -- --target=local deploy -m verifier-simple contracts --operators [OPERATOR_ADDRESS FROM STEP 5]`
     - take the LOCAL_TASK_QUEUE_ADDRESS value, and set it in the `WAVS_E2E_COSMOS_TASK_QUEUE_ADDRESS` env var
-6. Kill the localnode's wasmatic instance to make sure we're hitting the test instance only: `docker stop localnode-wasmatic-1`
+7. Kill the localnode's wasmatic instance to make sure we're hitting the test instance only: `docker stop localnode-wasmatic-1`
-7. In this repo, run the tests: `cargo test --workspace --locked --features e2e_tests_cosmos_baseline`
+8. In this repo, run the tests: `RUST_LOG=info cargo test --workspace --locked --features e2e_tests_cosmos_baseline`